-None: Narcolepsy is a chronic neurological sleep disorder, debuting before the age of fifteen in one-third of the cases.
-Narcolepsy has a negative influence on quality of life, with daily functioning being affected by concomitant cognitive, behavioral and social problems.
-In December 2019, a new coronavirus emerged world-wide, causing a severe a respiratory disease COVID-19.
-In the Netherlands, a partial lockdown was implemented which included the closure of schools.
-Here, we report three illustrative cases, teaching us important lessons for the treatment of pediatric narcolepsy.
-We observed significant consequences of the measures on daytime functioning, wellbeing and school performance, both negative but also very positive.
+Narcolepsy is a chronic neurological sleep disorder, debuting before age 15 years in one-third of patients.
+Narcolepsy has a negative influence on quality of life, with daily functioning being affected by concomitant cognitive, behavioral, and social problems.
+In December 2019, a new coronavirus emerged worldwide, causing the severe respiratory disease COVID-19.
+In the Netherlands, a partial lockdown was implemented that included the closure of schools.
+Here we present 3 illustrative case reports that teach important lessons for the treatment of pediatric narcolepsy.
+We observed significant consequences of the partial lockdown measures on daytime functioning, well-being, and school performance, both negative and positive.
 The consequences of the lockdown led to valuable insights for further treatment, substantiating the importance of personalizing education.
-Involvement of specialized student counselors, flexibility in the way education is delivered and enhancing environmental factors could help in guiding young narcolepsy patients through the challenges at school.
+Involvement of specialized student counselors, flexibility in the way that education is delivered, and enhancement of environmental factors could help in guiding young patients with narcolepsy through challenges at school.